MediciHouse07/Learning_Records/micro_economic_mit.md

 ## REX 2 2022/07/25
 ## REX 1 2022/05/23

+2023/03/14

+0000<->1500

+- demand curve is relationship between price and quantity
+- elasticity of demand determines the shape of demand curve
+- epsilon delta q/q0 / delta p/p0 <=0
+- perfect inelastic epsilon = 0
+- no matter the price, still want the same quantity
+- with no substitute determines whether it will be imperfect inelasticity

 3000<->End

 - substitution effect is always negative, income effect can go the other way